GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 </div>

 I am an assistant professor in the School of Computing at UConn.
 I am also affiliated with the Connecticut Advanced Computing Center (CACC) and the Engineering for Human Rights Initiative.
 Before joining UConn, I spent a while exploring the entrepreneurship world.
 I cofounded CacheCash, a startup that came out of my PhD thesis, and I was a Cryptographer at NuCypher.
-Also, I was an advisor at the Melon, a 2023 Foresight Institute fellow, and a 2023 TLDR fellow at Uniswap Foundation.
-Now, I am a scientific advisor at Sunscreen.
+Also, I was an advisor for the Melon and Sunscreen, a 2023 Foresight Institute fellow, and a 2023 TLDR fellow at Uniswap Foundation.

 I received my PhD in Computer Science from Columbia University in 2019, where I was a member of the Cryptography Lab and the Data Science Institute.
 During the PhD, I was fortunate to have Allison Bishop and Tal Malkin as my advisors.

-My [research interests](/research/) cover cryptography, computer systems security, and privacy, with a focus on blockchain-based systems and distributed cryptographic protocols.
+My research lies at the intersection of cryptography, systems security, and privacy, with a primary focus on distributed cryptographic protocols,  privacy-preserving computing, and blockchain-based systems.
+A central theme of my work is bridging theory and practice; I design secure and efficient systems and protocols that connect rigorous cryptographic foundations with real-world applications, particularly in decentralized and heterogeneous environments.

 My research is supported by NSF, Protocol Labs, Uniswap Foundation, and UConn Research Excellence Award.

 <br/>